gortee/PKS-Lab/PKS/README.md

  If you have multiple clusters you can switch between them on the command line using

      kubectl config use-context <cluster-name>

- You will work with storage persistence inside the Kubernetes lab

  The PKS command line essentially has only commands to create, update, delete Kubernetes clusters.
+PKS commands are documented here:  https://docs.pivotal.io/runtimes/pks/1-3/managing-clusters.html

  You can resize a cluster with a single command:

      kubectl resize my-cluster --num-nodes 4